 How to Install a theme on your blog

 Installing a WordPress theme is effortless.
-When you decide to change the theme in your WordPress website, first look at the options available on the free WordPress Theme store.
+When you decide to change the theme of your WordPress website, first look at the options available on the free WordPress Theme store.
 There are thousands of templates to choose from.
-These themes are in various categories, depending on what you need or intend to use your website.
-You can also purchase premium themes that come with extended features, functions, and support from their creators
+These themes are in various categories, depending on what you need or intend to use on your website.
+You can also purchase premium themes that come with extended features, functions, and support from their creators.

 To install a new theme, log into your WordPress to access the admin area.